 California Code of Civil Procedure Section 704.710 provides the definition of a dwelling and the types of dwellings which may your homestead which include a house, a mobile home, a boat, etc.

 If you don't reinvest the homestead funds within the six months deadline, the trustee will be able to take back those funds for the bankruptcy estate.

 You should consult with an attorney regarding your deadline and the residence requirements.

-A: The trustee is apparently taking the position that the exemption must be valid until the case closes.
+The trustee is apparently taking the position that the exemption must be valid until the case closes.
 I have not run into this exact situation with a sale, other than having the entire property abandoned by the trustee by court order so my client could sell while still in the bankruptcy case, but it makes sense.

 First of all, I hope you have your own attorney representing you in this case.
 If so, you should be asking them that question and relying on their advice, not advice you get from someone that doesn't represent you and doesn't' really know the facts of your case.

 Given that, the exemption you must have used would be CCP 704.710-704.730.
 Subpart 710(d) defines when the exemption is applicable and has the terminology that the trustee is referring to about the proceeds from a sale.
 This section and subpart 720 and 730 however, in my opinion may be contradictory to the trustee's position to a certain extent.
 The statute has language about up until the court determines the exemption.
 In the bankruptcy contest, does that occur when the trutsee has the court approve his sale of the property and your right to an exemption?
 That may or may not be interpreted as cutting of the trustee's rights to the proceeds and I would certainly want to know the answer to that question before you go buy more property if you are not ready to do so anyway.